POCOs

 C# primitive type is convertible to the BSON type you specify.

-In the following code sample, the YearBuilt
+In the following code sample, the driver serializes the YearBuilt

-property, defined as a
+defined as a char

-in C#, is serialized as a BSON Int32
+in C#, as a BSON Int32

 type: